 CL did find that your best bet for getting the correct Daily Value in an all inclusive B-Complex vitamin was also the least expensive.
 Their top pick was Kirkland Signature (Costco) B-Complex which provides a least 100 percent of the Daily Value without exceeding the UL or upper limit values for a mere 2 cents a tablet.

 For more specific information on which brands were tested, failed, or approved, visit www.ConsumerLab.com.

-The information herein on "Some B Vitamins Loaded With Dangerously High Levels: Report" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Some B Vitamins Loaded With Dangerously High Levels: Report" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST

 My Digital Business Card